Dyro1182001/Academic-Software-Portfolio/Frontend-projects/obligatorio-app/README.md

 ## Project Structure

 - `www/` - Contains the web application's HTML, CSS, and JavaScript files.
-- `android/` - Contains the Android project generated with Capacitor.
+- `android/` - Contains the Android project generated with Capacitor and configured for Android Studio.

 ## Dependencies